alyanbl/-MARKETPLACE-SALES-AND-LOGISTICS-PERFORMANCE-ANALYSIS-2016-2018-/README.md

 - **Category Highlights:**
   - Cool Stuff contributes 26% of revenue.
   - Telephony has highest item count but lower revenue due to lower average price than Cool Stuff.
-  - Fashion, Bags & Accessories generate $1.9B but shipping is slower than average, indicating room for improvement.
+  - Fashion, Bags & Accessories generate $1.9B but shipping time is slower than average, indicating room for improvement.
 ### Presentation Slide
 A presentation slide has been created to **showcase the analysis and key insights** in a clear, visual storytelling format.
 It complements the data analysis by highlighting trends, top categories, and actionable recommendations for stakeholders.